chestdb/chestdb.github.io/examples/favorite-animals.md

 ```

 Before building the `FavoriteAnimalsApp` itself, we'll focus on just a single animal item.
-Animals will be displayed in a `ListView`, so we'll use a `ListTile`.
+Animals will be displayed in a `ListView`, so we'll create an `AnimalTile` that uses a `ListTile` under the hood.
-Our `AnimalTile` just takes an animal name to display and will show a heart button at the end that is already interactive.
+Our `AnimalTile` just takes an animal name to display and will show an interactive heart button.

-To achieve that, we can wrap the button in a `ReferenceBuilder`.
-As a reference, we can pass in `favorites[animal]`.
-You can't use brackets to index into normal sets, but when doing so on a `Reference<Set<String>>`, it returns a `Reference<void>` that can be watched and will notify you every time the value changes.
-So, only if the favorite status of that particular animal changes, our icon button will rebuild.

-The `Reference<Set<String>>` also has a `contains` method so we can check if our animal is included in the set without having to deserialize all favorites.
-We can use the `contains` method to display either a filled heart or a heart with only a border.

-Finally, `Reference<Set<String>>` has a `toggle` method that removes the given element if it's already in the set and adds it otherwise.
-We can make use of that in the `IconButton`'s `onPressed` callback.

 ```dart
 class AnimalTile extends StatelessWidget {